statusfailed/hackage-fu/README.markdown

 If the current page does not exist in the newest version, it is shown as "obsolete".

+## Developing

+In Chrom(e|ium):

+1. Clone the repository
+2. Click `options -> settings`
+3. Tick `Developer Mode` in the top right of the page
+4. Click `Load unpacked extension`
+5. Navigate to the cloned repository, and select the `chrome` subdirectory

+You should now have the hackage-fu extension installed.
+You can make changes and reload with `Ctrl+R` in the extensions screen.

 ### TODO

 * Fix bug on 'latest' url e.g. [here][latest-url-bug]